Jotham-Lim/jothamlim.com_v4/content/post/ai-has-come.md

 ---
 title: AI Has Come, but I Will Still Be Here
 date: 2023-05-15T08:00:00+0800
-categories:
-- Essays
 author: Jotham Lim
 tags:
   - Personal
   - Technology
+category: Essay
 ---

 AI is set to disrupt most if not all, sorts of knowledge work.
 But disruption shouldn't be mistaken as a replacement.